 You are invited to submit your ideas/concepts of how you could forward the aim of Better cities, better lives.
 The jury will be looking for ideas/innovation/notated sketches rather than detailed drawings.
 You may select a specific city/challenge or a generic solution.

-Format: 1 A2 PDF (portrait) Please also provide us with your name/s, current/last palce of study, stage of education/training and less than 400 words to describe the project.
+Format: 1 A2 PDF (portrait) Please also provide us with your name/s, current/last place of study, stage of education/training and a separate document (word/pdf/email) with less than 400 words to describe the project.